Lexicon-Open-Source/beneficial-ownership-infrastructure/README.md

 ### Bottom-up Approach (Service-specific → Consolidated)

 This approach is ideal when:

 - Individual services are developed by different teams
 - Each service has its own .env file with service-specific variables
 - You need to create a consolidated environment for deployment

 Steps:

 1. Develop services with their own .env files
-2. Run `consolidate-env-files.sh` to create a consolidated .env file
+2. Run `deployment env` to create a consolidated .env file
-3. Run `update-docker-compose.sh` to update docker-compose.yml
+3. Run `deployment update` to update docker-compose.yml
 4. Deploy using the consolidated environment

 ## Service Dependencies

 The infrastructure services have the following dependencies:
-- All services depend on the `setup` service that runs the environment workflow

 - API and frontend services depend on PostgreSQL, NATS, and Redis
 - Crawler services depend on PostgreSQL and NATS
+- Service dependencies are defined in the docker-compose.yml file using the `depends_on` directive